-PO84 No acceptable outcome provided.
 Development avoids locating in a High Value Area or a Value Offset Area.
 Where it is not practicable or reasonable for development to avoid establishing in these areas, development must ensure that:

-- the quality and integrity of the biodiversity and a. ecological values inherent to a High Value Area and a Value Offset Area is maintained and not lost or degraded; - on-site mitigation measures, mechanisms or b. processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area area maintained.
-For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy - Environmental areas.
+the quality and integrity of the biodiversity and ecological values inherent to a High Value Area

+- and a Value Offset Area is maintained and not lost or degraded; - on-site mitigation measures, mechanisms or processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area are maintained.
+For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy - Environmental

-^{} Editor's note - This is not a requirement for an environmental offset under the Environmental Offsets Act 2014.
+Editor's note - This is not a requirement for an environmental offset under the Environmental Offsets Act 2014